 Two-Legged Spot: Teaching a Quadruped to Only Use Its Hind Legs for Locomotion

-Spot moving on its hind legs after 38,000 training iterations.Spot is a quadruped robot built by Boston Dynamics.
-Its four-legged morphology is well-suited for stable locomotion across uneven terrain.
-However, we wanted to find out whether Spot could join the humanoid wave and move using only its hind legs.
+Spot moving on its hind legs after 38,000 training iterations.Spot is a quadruped robot built by Boston Dynamics, designed for stable four-legged locomotion across many terrains.
+In this project, I taught Spot how to stand and move on its hind legs.

 Table of Contents